jropinion/content/blog_content/racism_5.md

 2.  ###**Let's stop making the good cop bad cop distinction and acting as if the race of the cop is relevant.**

     It is inconsequential to focus on the race of the cop.
-Whether it be a White cop, a Hispanic cop, or a Black cop, the important thing to consider about the situation is how the situation is informed by the historical treatment of blacks in this country juxtaposed, of course, with the drastically different, one might say privileged, white experience.
+Whether it be a White cop, a Hispanic cop, or a Black cop, the important thing to consider about the situation is how it is informed by the historical treatment of blacks in this country juxtaposed, of course, with the drastically different, one might say privileged, white experience.
 The issue at hand is the relationship of authority to black bodies.

     Hopefully this also helps explain why phrasing the situation in terms of bad cops is ill-advised.
 If the real problem is systemic discrimination and oppression, isolating each episode of police aggression as the actions of one deranged man with a badge undermines any attempt to establish correlations and identify patterns; things very necessary to show the institutional nature of the problem, and the likewise institutional nature a solution will have to have.

     Think about it this way: good cops do their job according to procedure.
-Stop and Frisk is a legal procedure which is purposefully used disproportionately against people of color (indeed, former Mayor Michael Bloomberg wanted more black people stopped and frisked, as 80% of the stops being comprised of 90% innocent black people, wasn't enough).
+Stop and Frisk is a legal procedure which is purposefully used disproportionately against people of color (indeed, former Mayor of New York City, Michael Bloomberg, wanted more black people stopped and frisked, as 80% of the stops being comprised of 90% innocent black people, wasn't enough).
 Therefore, one might say that good cops disproportionately stop and frisk people of color, a somewhat paradoxical proposition.

     The laws and procedures are unjust.
 It doesn't matter if a cop is a nice guy who is himself not racist, he has signed up to carry out laws that function to intimidate, marginalize, and oppress people.
 He may not be a bad person, but he is employed in an institution that carries out the will of a racist, corrupt society.